grimm-co/killerbeez/IPT.md

 In order to utilize Killerbeez's IPT instrumentation, your processor and Linux kernel must support IPT.
 To check for support, look for the directory `/sys/devices/intel_pt/`.
-Additionally, Killerbeez's IPT instrumentation requires address filtering; the number of address filters supported your system is available in the `/sys/devices/intel_pt/caps/num_address_ranges` file.
+Additionally, Killerbeez's IPT instrumentation requires address filtering; the number of address filters supported on your system is available in the `/sys/devices/intel_pt/caps/num_address_ranges` file.

-The IPT instrumentation can be used as any other instrumentation module would, i.e. by specifying "ipt" as the instrumentation type.
+The IPT instrumentation can be used as any other instrumentation module would, i.e. by specifying the name as the instrumentation type.
 Currently, the IPT instrumentation module does not have any options.
 The TNT and TIP hashes are outputted as DEBUG messages, and can be viewed by increasing the logging level (with the option `-l "{\"level\":0}"`

-An example command utilizing the IPT module usage is shown below.
+An example command illustrating the IPT module's usage is shown below.
 This example runs 10 iterations of the test-linux binary, mutates the input with the bit_flip mutator, and feeds the input over stdin to the target program.
 This command will cause a crash in the test-linux binary on the seventh iteration.
 ```
 ./fuzzer stdin ipt bit_flip -d "{\"path\":\"$HOME/killerbeez/corpus/test/test-linux\"}" -n 10 -sf $HOME/killerbeez/corpus/test/inputs/close.txt
 ```